hanslhansl/elden-ring-damage-optimizer/README.md

 The *v2* algorithm isn't implemented as of yet.
 #### the result
 ![result](images/result.png)

+The result panel displays the result of the optimization.
+It also allows you to adjust the result if you aren't happy with it and immediatelly displays the updated attack rating.
 ## the algorithm
 The brute force algorithm is pretty simple: It tries every stat distribution (satisfying the provided minimum stats and character level) with every weapon (according to the weapon filter options) and returns the highest result.